 But if you still want to go for automated translations, there are a few WordPress translation plugins that you can use to get it done easily.

 Configuring Custom Menus

-Custom Menu for Multiple Languages
+Custom Menu For Multiple Languages

-If you want to create a menu that contains multiple languages, simply create a new menu and add multiple custom links with the various language subdomains.
+If you want to create a menu that contains multiple languages, create a new menu and add multiple custom links with the various language subdomains.